ChrisJets432/PANDA.Api/README.md

 ### Introduction

-This project was created for the spec of aaa.
+This project was created for the spec of (Patient Appointment Network Data Application)[https://github.com/airelogic/tech-test-portal/blob/main/Patient-Appointment-Backend/README.md].
 As requested I timeboxed this project and limited it to around five hours of coding and then around a hour of documentation.

 It was produced in #C .Net Core Web API.
 Was created with using a MSSql database, but was coded with the ability to connect to a PostgresSql database also.
 For querying with data sources it was produced using Dapper and ability to use any ADO.Net standard connector.
 I did think on using EntityFramework with it being a modern alternative, but with having limited time to produce the project it was something I had not worked with for a few years.